ReadChart/git-basic/README.md

 - `commit` changes
 - `push` local commits to publish them to GitHub
 - `pull` changes from the remote repository
-- 'branch' create a new branch named "branch-1" and push to Github
+- `branch` create a new branch named "branch-1" and push to Github

 Other useful commands to see what is going on the git repository: